-- airstrip inspection reports
+- airstrip inspection or engineering reports

-- engineering reports

-- photos of the problem areas/issues

 - quotes (where available)

-- demonstrated involvement of a project manager
+- photos of the issue to be addressed

-- applications seeking \$1 million or more as a grant should include quote/s and evidence of support from the State or Territory Government's relevant transport department.
+- applications seeking over \$4 million as a grant: an airport financial management framework, evidence of co-funding, quotes/cost breakdown, written support from the state or territory government's relevant transport department for your proposal and use of a project manager.

-You must attach supporting documentation in line with the instructions provided in the form.
+You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total of all attachments cannot exceed 20MB.
+Individual file sizes cannot be greater than 2MB, while the total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.